 Classroom teachers have a crucial role in preparing students for outdoor learning and helping them to make connections.
 Arbury Park staff provide advice and resources for teachers to use with their students before and after their camp experience.

-When arranging a program, client teachers identify the preferred Arbury Park themes and activities relevant to their students and their own school program.
-Over 25 different activities have been developed and grouped under six themes:
+When arranging a camp program, client teachers identify the preferred Arbury Park themes and activities relevant to their students and their own school program.
+Over 25 different activities are available and are grouped under six themes:

 - Taking Action